SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Sun Outage.md

 #### General Settings

-In this section, you can enable or disable three different pages: **Earth Stations Config**, **Satellites Config**,and **Tree Overview Info**.
+In this section, you can enable or disable three different pages: **Earth Stations Config**, **Satellites Config**, and **Tree Overview Info**.
 The page also includes the page button for **Outage Config.**

 - **Earth Stations Config:** This subpage consists of two main sections:

-- **Earth Stations Config**: Contains the parameters that allow you to configure **automatic polling** of**earth stations** via a **CSV file**.
+- **Earth Stations Config**: Contains the parameters that allow you to configure **automatic polling** of **earth stations** via a **CSV file**.
 In this section, you can enable or disable the **Update Status**, which enables or disables automatic polling, you can specify the path where the CSV file can be found, and you can also set the timer for how frequently the Earth Station table will be updated via the CSV file.
 This section also displays the status of the earth station retrieval process.
 With the **Apply** button, you can manually poll the earth stations from the CSV at any time.

-- **Earth Stations Options**:This section includes a number of configuration parameters that make the protocol more robust:
+- **Earth Stations Options**: This section includes a number of configuration parameters that make the protocol more robust:

-  - - **Reflection Mode**:This parameter determines how the table will be updated.
+  - - **Reflection Mode**: This parameter determines how the table will be updated.
 There are three modes:

 - - *Manual*: This mode does not override the data in the table with that from the CSV file and does not update the CSV file with manually added entries from the table.
 This means that all data is kept in the table, but there is no sync operation.
       - *Auto Delete*: This mode overrides the Earth Stations Overview table with the data from the CSV file every time the import logic is applied. **This is the default mode**.